KauzClay/docs-tap/supply-chain/platform-engineering/tutorials/my-first-component.hbs.md

             workspaces:
               - name: store
                 workspace: shared-data
     ```

-1. Add the version of the pipeline in the name of the YAML file as well as the name of the pipeline.
+1. Add the version of the pipeline in the name of the YAML file and the name of the pipeline.
    This enables you to create new versions of the pipelines without interfering with the old one.

 1. Store the `Pipeline` resource in the `pipelines` directory created by the CLI as
-   `maven-unit-tester-1.0.0.yaml`, as seen in the following YAML:
+   `maven-unit-tester-1.0.0.yaml`, as shown in the following YAML:

     ```yaml
     ---